 The Delaware Valley High School Learning Commons provides students, teachers, and staff access to a collection of over 18,000 books.
 In addition to the high school's local collection, students can search the catalogs of over 3,000 libraries on the ACCESS PENNSYLVANIA database and request library materials through interlibrary loan at no charge.
-The Learning Commons assistant is there to assist students in finding the books and materials they need for their school work and recreational reading.
-Asking for help will make students' work easier.
+The librarian and instructional assistant are there to assist students in finding the books and materials they need for their school work and recreational reading.
+Asking them for help will make students' work easier.